abdulajet/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 ### First message

-The initial message sent on an established WebSocket connection will be text-based and contain a JSON payload, it will have the `event` field set to `websocket:connected` and detail the audio format in `content-type`, along with any other metadata that you have put in the `headers` property of the WebSocket endpoint in your NCCO `connect`, for example:
+The initial message sent on an established WebSocket connection will be text-based and contain a JSON payload, it will have the `event` field set to `websocket:connected` and detail the audio format in `content-type`, along with any other metadata that you have put in the `headers` property of the WebSocket endpoint in your NCCO `connect` action, for example:

 ``` json
 {